rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 got popular, but even when I looked at it, it didn't seem to help that much.
 And heaven help you if you had to write autoconf or automake scripts.
 I spent as much time fighting compilation issues as feature bugs.

 So rust's modules and crate system is awesome.
-The #include system of c(++) should have died ages ago, but never did.
+The #include system of c(++) should have died ages ago but never did.
-And if you did c++ templates, you had to write your implementations in the header files, which never made sense to me.
+And if you did c++ templates, you had to write your implementations in the header files which never made sense to me.
-And remember all those inclusion header guards?
+Remember all those inclusion header guards you had to write?

 Rust's modules feel like any other module system.
 I have not yet figured out if it solves dependency version hell.
 But this is definitely the right direction.
 The toml files are nicer than makefiles (don't forget the tabs!).
-I even used waf, which was a build system written in python for c(++) projects which was a bit nicer, but still pretty ugly.
+I even used waf a little, which was a build system written in python for c(++) projects which was a bit nicer, but still pretty ugly.

 For some people, the biggest selling point of rust is going to be easier memory management.
 Or at least, it seems that way.
 Afterall, there's no new/malloc or free/delete in rust!
 It does have a Drop Trait however, which would be the